divar-ir/semangit/README.md

 ```

 # 💡 Contribution
-Fortunately the plugins of _Semangit_ project are written in a way that you don't have to get in the details of the project.
-Simply, just create a file in [versionanalyzers](https://github.com/divar-ir/semangit/tree/master/internal/models/versionanalyzers) directory and implement the [VersionAnalyzer](https://github.com/divar-ir/semangit/blob/9443ec422e425166de83269289c4a3ec3b22cd52/internal/models/version_analyzer.go#L3) interface. _Semangit_ will do the rest and register your plugin and after that, the new plugin can be used through the executing options:
+Fortunately, the plugins of _Semangit_ project are written in a way that you don't have to get into the details of the project.
+Simply, just create a file in [versionanalyzers](https://github.com/divar-ir/semangit/tree/master/internal/models/versionanalyzers) directory and implement the [VersionAnalyzer](https://github.com/divar-ir/semangit/blob/master/internal/models/version_analyzer.go) interface. _Semangit_ will do the rest and register your plugin and after that, the new plugin can be used through the executing options:

 ```bash
 semangit run